Chas Easley, Ph.D.

 Alyse Steves, Graduate Student

-Alyse received her BS in Biotechnology from Kennesaw State University and is currently a Ph.D. candidate in the Human Genetics Program at Emory University School of Medicine.
+Alyse received her BS in Biotechnology from Kennesaw State University and is currently a Ph.D. candidate in the Genetics and Molecular Biology Program at Emory University School of Medicine.
 Like Kristen, Alyse has a background in C. elegans research and now works on the impacts of flame retardant exposure on human spermatogenesis.
 Alyse also is an accomplished sci-fi author.

 Brittany Gill, Undergraduate Student